 - A. Contractor shall provide Owner's Surveyor with a minimum of 48 business hours notice to commence any surveying activity, such as construction staking or as-built surveying, - 1.
-Contractor shall use the "Owner-Provided Survey Request Form" (for Owner-provided survey work) or the "Authorization Form for Contractor Reimbursed Work" (for Additional Surveying Services).
+Contractor shall use the "Owner-Provided Survey Request Form" (for Ownerprovided survey work) or the "Authorization Form for Contractor Reimbursed Work" (for Additional Surveying Services).
 The Contractor shall also execute the "Acknowledgement of Contractor Reimbursed Standby Time" in the event that Surveyor standby time is required.
-These forms are provided in Appendix G to the Contract Documents to request all surveying work. - a.
+These forms are available from the Engineer on request. - a.
 All survey request/ authorization forms shall be submitted to the Owner's Surveyor via fax. - 2.
 Contractor shall not bury any Work requiring as-built survey prior to being surveyed. - 3.
-If, and only if, the Owner's Surveyor is not available to provide as-built surveying within 48 business hours, or if the Work must be backfilled in less than 48 business hours due to unforeseeable circumstances beyond the Contractor's control, then the Contractor will be allowed to backfill the Work under one of the following conditions, subject to Engineer's approval: - a.
+If, and only if, the Owner's Surveyor is not available to provide as-built surveying within 48 business hours, or if the Work must be backfilled in less than 48 business hours due to unforeseeable circumstances beyond the Contractor's control, then the Contractor will be allowed to backfill the Work under one of the following conditions, subject to Engineer's approval:

+- a.
 Contractor sets reference points at station, offset, and cut or fill to the top of pipe every 50 feet and at all high and low points, or - b.
 Contractor potholes the Work at a later date - B. Contractor responsible to coordinate schedule and pace of work with Owners' Surveyor, and pace work accordingly. - 1.
 Contractor shall provide the Owner's Surveyor with updated work schedules throughout the project. - 2.
-Contractor shall request a minimum of one (1) mile of ROW/ TCE limit staking at a time. - 3.
-Contractor shall request a minimum of one-half (1/2) mile of pipe centerline staking at a time.
+Owner's Surveyor will stake the entire project ROW limits for project in a single mobilization upon Contractor's request, unless otherwise agreed. - 3.
+Contractor shall request a minimum of one-half (1/2) mile of pipe centerline staking at a time, unless otherwise agreed.
 Contractor shall not request pipe centerline staking until the area has been cleared and grubbed. - 4.
 Contractor shall request a minimum of 1,000 LF of pipe as-built surveying at a time.
-Contractor may submit request for as-built surveying prior to actual pipe installation at Contractor's own risk; Contractor shall be back-charged for standby time if the pipe is not ready for surveying at the scheduled time.

-- C. Contractor shall provide safe access for Owner's Surveyor to survey as-built facilities in accordance with this section, including pipe within uncovered trenches.
+Contractor may submit request for as-built surveying prior to actual pipe installation at Contractor's own risk; Contractor shall be back-charged for standby time if the pipe is not ready for surveying at the scheduled time. - C. Contractor shall provide safe access for Owner's Surveyor to survey as-built facilities in accordance with this section, including pipe within uncovered trenches.
 All locations which Owner's Surveyor must access must meet OSHA safety standards for the Owner's Surveyor, as judged by the Surveyor.
 The Owner's Surveyor reserves the right to refuse to enter any location he or she deems to be unsafe, in which case it shall be the Contractor's responsibility to provide the Owner's Surveyor safe access to the locations that must be surveyed.
 In case of any dispute as to the safety of a particular location for the Surveyor to enter, the Owner reserves the right to contact OSHA for a determination. - 1.
 Neither the Owner, nor the Engineer, nor the Owner's Surveyor will make any determination or assume any responsibility regarding the safety of any aspect of the project for the Contractor's own personnel or sub-contractors. - 2.
-Beyond provision of safe access to facilities requiring survey, Contractor assumes no responsibility for Owner's Surveyor's, Engineer's, or Owner's safety. - D. Contractor shall coordinate with Owner's Surveyor regarding desired location of Owner-provided benchmarks.
+Beyond provision of safe access to facilities requiring survey, Contractor assumes no responsibility for Owner's Surveyor's, Engineer's, or Owner's safety. - D. Contractor shall coordinate with Owner's Surveyor regarding desired location of Ownerprovided benchmarks.